Daniel Pesca, pianist and composer, is both a passionate advocate for contemporary music and a committed performer of the classical repertoire.

 Dr. Pesca is a founding member and co-director of the Zohn Collective, established in 2017 with violinist Hanna Hurwitz (Denison), guitarist Dieter Hennings (University of Kentucky), conductor Tim Weiss (Oberlin), and composer Ricardo Zohn-Muldoon (Eastman).
-The ensemble’s projects so far include a major opera production in Guadalajara, Mexico; residencies at Notre Dame University and Northern Kentucky University; and an upcoming collaboration with Oberlin College, the Cleveland Museum of Art, and International House at the University of Chicago.
-The ensemble recently celebrated the release of its first commercial recording: a major song cycle by Zohn-Muldoon performed alongside renowned contemporary music soprano Tony Arnold.
-The collective has garnered support from the National Endowment for the Arts and US Artists International, among others.
+The ensemble’s projects so far include a major opera production in Guadalajara, Mexico; residencies at Notre Dame University and Northern Kentucky University; and a Midwest tour of Oberlin College, the Cleveland Museum of Art, and International House at the University of Chicago.
+The ensemble looks forward to projects at Vanderbilt University and the Beijing Modern Music Festival in 2021.
+The collective has garnered support from the National Endowment for the Arts, the Ditson Fund at Columbia University, New Music USA, and US Artists International, among others.

-Dr. Pesca has an twelve-year duo partnership with flutist Sarah Frisof (University of Maryland—College Park).
+Dr. Pesca has a thirteen-year duo partnership with flutist Sarah Frisof (University of Maryland—College Park).
 Together, Dr. Pesca and Dr. Frisof have performed over forty recitals, at venues such as the Interlochen Center for the Arts, the Arts Club of Washington, and universities, conservatories, and conferences across the country.
 Their recording of the music of Joseph Schwantner was released on Centaur Records in July 2016, to critical acclaim.
-Their second CD, a cross-section of works by female composers of the 19th, 20th, and 21st centuries, is due to be released soon.
+Their second CD, Beauty Crying Forth: Flute Music by Women Across Time, appeared on New Focus Recordings in August 2020.

-Dr. Pesca holds a doctorate from the Eastman School of Music, where he led a class on contemporary keyboard music for four years, played a leading role in the student-run new music collective OSSIA, and studied piano with Nelita True.
+Dr. Pesca holds a doctorate from the Eastman School of Music, where he led a class on contemporary keyboard music for four years, played a leading role in the new music collective OSSIA, and studied piano with Nelita True.
 He also studied piano with Logan Skelton and Rita Sloan.
 He counts Robert Morris, David Liptak, and Betsy Jolas among his composition mentors, and he has taken lessons and masterclasses with Hans Abrahamsen, Chaya Czernowin, and Louis Andriessen.
-In addition to his appointments at UMBC and UChicago, Dr. Pesca has taught at Ithaca College, Syracuse University, and Northeastern Illinois University.
+In addition to his appointments at UMBC and UChicago, he has held teaching positions at Ithaca College, Syracuse University, and Northeastern Illinois University.

 D.M.A. in composition – Eastman School of Music (2016)